Women in Italy: Violence against women

 In 2020, statistics showed that 8 out of 10 female victims murders were murdered by a current or previous partner.
 A third of women were exposed to violence.
 From 2000 to 2012, 2200 women were killed and 75% of those were murdered by a former or current partner.
 This represented about one murder every two days.
 A 2012 United Nations report noted that 90% of women who were raped or abused in Italy did not report the crime to police.

-In recent years, Italy has taken steps to address violence against women and domestic violence, including creating Law No. 38 of 23 April 2009.
+Italy has taken steps to address violence against women and domestic violence, including creating Law No. 38 of 23 April 2009.
 Italy has also ratified the Convention on preventing and combating violence against women and domestic violence.

 Regardless these data, Italy has got a rate of murders of women equal to 0.43 (much lower than the rate of the murders of men), placing Italy at the fifth place by lowest rate of murders of women in the EU.
 Moreover, the trend has been decreasing since 1992.

-Until the 1970s, in some regions rape victims were often expected and forced to marry their rapist.
+Until the 1970s, in Southern Italy rape victims were often expected and forced to marry their rapist.
 In 1965, Franca Viola, a 17-year-old girl from Sicily, created a sensation when she refused to marry the man who kidnapped and raped her.
 In refusing this "rehabilitating marriage" to the perpetrator, she went against the traditional social norms of the time which dictated such a solution.
 In 1976 in the Supreme Court of Italy ruled that "the spouse who compels the other spouse to carnal knowledge by violence or threats commits the crime of carnal violence" [meaning rape] ("commette il delitto di violenza carnale il coniuge che costringa con violenza o minaccia l’altro coniuge a congiunzione carnale").
 As well, in 1981, Italy repealed Article 544.

 Traditionally, as in other Mediterranean-European areas, the concept of family honour was very important in Italy.
 Indeed, until 1981, the Criminal Code provided for mitigating circumstances for so-called honour killings.

 Traditionally, honour crimes used to be more prevalent in Southern Italy.